Leading with empathy, cultivating resiliency

 These are just a few examples, and everyone will process these experiences in their own way, so it's important to be an empathetic listener and show understanding to connect.
 Allowing employees to be vulnerable and feel heard will increase the way they feel supported, ultimately helping them stay healthy and productive.

-As organizations move employees to a fully remote work environment, the number one currency is trust.
+The number one currency is trust.
 To help create strong and trusting relationships, leaders need to practice empathy, listen and get really clear about expectations.
 Define with your employee what is expected, be clear about what each person is accountable for and embrace being agile to get things done.
-Ask employees, “How can I support you?
+Ask employees, 'How can I support you?
 What do you need in order to do your job effectively?
-Based on this conversation, what is your plan for the day/week?”
+Based on this conversation, what is your plan for the day/week?'
 After those expectations are set, leaders should trust that it will get done because the other option, micromanaging, will create more anxiety and harm.
-It’s important for leadership to check in, follow up and ensure that work is getting done and then continue to provide the support that people need.
+It's important for leadership to check in, follow up and ensure that work is getting done and then continue to provide the support that people need.

 Help people pivot to an anti-fragile, growth mindset